08 Jan The Henson Obsession Project

 Just as the sensation of relief washed over my mind and body, I actually felt a chill creep up my spine.
 In that instant a vague notion crystallized like liquid water into a snowflake, from a soft idea into a hard reality.
 In that moment I decided.
 I’m going to the North Pole.

-A few weeks early I walked the halls of the Smithsonian National Museum of African-American History and Culture in Washington D.C.
+A few weeks earlier I walked the halls of the Smithsonian National Museum of African-American History and Culture in Washington D.C.
 The idea had begun taking shape and I went searching for the perfect spot to display a new exhibit.
 Long before the NMAAHC opened to the public in 2016 I had hoped there would be some reference to the accomplishments of the great African-American explorer Matthew Henson.
 With more than 400 years of history to recount from the trans-Atlantic slave trade, through the Civil War, the Jim Crow Era, the Civil Rights struggle and the rise of the first black president, it’s no wonder that this relatively obscure adventurer of the early 20th century was overlooked.
 Having devoted a chapter to Henson in my book the Adventure Gap: Changing the Face of the Outdoors, it’s pretty much my mission in life to raise the profile of those individuals whose remarkable deeds in the world outside have been under reported or simply ignored.
 The exploits of this Black man from Baltimore, Maryland firmly planted people of color in the pantheon of modern adventuring with the first successful mission to the North Pole in 1909.
 His story must be told

 Though U.S. Navy Captain Robert Peary is given primary credit for this achievement, Henson was a critical member of the expedition team.
 He was a master craftsman who built the sleds for the journey.
 He trained the dogs who pulled those sleds.
 And as a speaker of the Inuit language he was instrumental in forging relationships with the native people who were also part of this landmark achievement.
 He was known among them as Matthew the Kind One.